Login Sign in

 NexGard PLUS packaging

-Roundworms and hookworms are two of the most common intestinal worms in dogs, and they are also infectious to people.
+Roundworms and hookworms are two of the most common intestinal worms in dogs.
 NexGard PLUS treats and controls three species of hookworms and two species of roundworms in dogs.
 The active ingredients are afoxolaner, moxidectin and pyrantel.
 These monthly, beef-flavored chews also kill fleas and ticks and prevent heartworm disease.

 See important safety information for NexGard PLUS below.